Subcutaneous Transmitter (A3013)

 When we immerse a transmitter in water, it is possible for conduction to occur between the X− and antenna leads.
 If conduction occurs with impedance less than a 1 MΩ, we will find our battery life decreased.
 Future transmitters provide a discrete capacitor in series with the antenna, to make sure there is no DC current path between X− and either 0V or VBAT.
 But such a capacitor will not protect the transmitter from internal damage, as we showed in Damaged Transmitters.

-Two encapsulated transmitters showed VBAT on the antenna.
-After working with both for a while, using different antenna lengths for the experiment described below, both transmitters stopped working.
+We worked with two encapsulated transmitters that showed VBAT on the antenna.
+After working with both for a while, using different antenna lengths for an experiment described below, both transmitters stopped working.
 Several months later, we received three transmitters back from London.
 They all worked when we first turned them on, but their antenna wires were broken off.
 When we soldered new wires onto the transmitter contact pins, we connected the three pins together with a large solder ball to clean them.
 After this experience, two out of the three transmitters were broken.

 Length